maddalena-amendola/TUEF/README.md

 $ bash Baselines.sh
 ```

-The `NerankBaseline` contains the adaptation of `TUEF` to the `Nerank` configuration problem.
+The `ExpertRankingBaseline` contains the adaptation of `TUEF` to the `Nerank` configuration problem.
-To execute `NerankBaseline` from scratch, run the following command in the NerankBaseline folder:
+To execute `ExpertRankingBaseline` from scratch, run the following command in the ExpertRankingBaseline folder:

 ```
-$ bash NerankBaseline.sh
+$ bash Baseline.sh
 ```

 The `T-Test.ipynb` notebook shows results of the paired t-test with `p-value<0.05`.